 Muscle Strains and Sprains

 Muscle strains and sprains are some of the most common sports injuries, as well as common injuries that come from auto accidents or work accidents.
 A muscle strain or sprain can limit your movement and cause a lot of pain, making it difficult to work or take care of other responsibilities.
 That means that pain relief and active therapy are very important to get you moving again.
 La Clínica can help today.
-Please make corrections to first paragraph of providing physical therapy and Injury rehabilitation in Chicago and surrounding areas.

 Providing Physical Therapy and Injury Rehabilitation in Chicago and Surrounding Areas

-Our physical therapy and rehabilitation services help heal injuries and strengthen muscles, bones, ligaments, tendons, and joints.
+Our physical therapy and rehabilitation services in Chicago help heal injuries and strengthen muscles, bones, ligaments, tendons, and joints.
 This can include active physical therapy, passive physical therapy, or both.
 With the right kind of therapy, you can minimize the pain and damage from muscle sprains and muscle strains.
 You will heal faster and improve your range of motion more quickly.

 Our musculoskeletal specialist will treat your case with the proper attention and respect you deserve.
 This starts with a proper evaluation and examination.
 We will then devise an individualized course of treatment designed to get you back to feeling yourself again.
 Our Chicago-area clinics have had success with all sorts of muscle sprain and muscle strain cases: Marathon runners, workers comp cases, whiplash or sprained wrists from a car accident…the list goes on.